LehuyH/slasho/docs/events.md

 ### Writing Events
-Events are an ``object`` with a type of ``Slasho.Event`` Here's a full example of how to write a command
+Events are an ``object`` with a type of ``Slasho.Event`` Here's a full example of how to write an evnet
 ```ts
 {
   //Event metadata